sylus/website/content/english/pages/about.md

 One of my key areas of focus is empowering Project Teams / Solution Builders to deploy secure and scalable solutions.
 I achieve this by leveraging the potential of cutting-edge Cloud Native Computing Foundation (CNCF) technologies.
 These tools play a crucial role in enabling agile and efficient cloud-based solutions that meet the highest standards of security and scalability.

-As a Cloud Architect, my expertise lies in architecting, designing, and implementing cloud-native infrastructures.
+As a Cloud Architect, my expertise lies in the architecture, design, and implementation of cloud-native infrastructures.
 I collaborate closely with cross-functional teams to address intricate challenges and create robust cloud environments.
-Ensuring that our solutions are not only innovative but also secure and scalable is at the heart of my approach.

 I am dedicated to staying at the forefront of technology trends and best practices, constantly seeking opportunities to apply my knowledge to build complex cloud projects.
 By doing so, I contribute to the advancement of cloud technologies and support the Government of Canada in achieving its strategic objectives through innovative, open-source solutions.